Long ago in the city of Corinth in Ancient Greece, a young maid traced the contour of her lover’s face on the wall. The man was leaving on a long...

 Within this topic of art and mythology, there are a couple of different schools of thought.
 The research is widespread; scholars have asserted their ideas on how and why the ancient Greeks used imagery to make sense of the world around them.

 Athens reached its peak of power and prosperity in the mid-5th century BCE.
-Scholars refer to this period as the city-state’s 'Golden Age.'
-Although it did not last terribly long, Athens’ Golden Age saw an increase in, and not limited to, financial, artistic, scientific, and military excellence.
+Scholars refer to this period as the city-state’s Golden Age.
+Although it did not last terribly long, Athens’ Golden Age saw an increase in financial, artistic, scientific, and military excellence.
 This period correlates with the years following the Persian Wars.

 Athens was destroyed and rebuilt more than once during the span of the Persian Wars.
-In an effort to rebuild Greek nationalism after the Persians took control and reigned over several Greek city-states; the Athenians, led by Pericles, decided to build a temple on the ancient Acropolis.
+In an effort to rebuild Greek nationalism after the Persians took control and reigned over several Greek city-states, the Athenians, led by Pericles, decided to build a temple on the ancient Acropolis.
 The building was part of a larger plan to build over the sites lost in battle.

 Architecturally, the Parthenon’s design was in the octastyle peripteral Doric (and Ionic) style with sculpted metopes on all four sides.
-Within all of my articles about ancient Greece, there is a unifying theme of the ancient Greeks and the 'other.'
+Within all of my articles about ancient Greece, there is a unifying theme of the ancient Greeks and the “other”.
 This dichotomy comes across even in the style choice of the architects.
-They combined different versions of styles to compliment each other as well as conflict with each other.
+They combined different versions of styles to complete each other as well as conflict with each other.
 The stylistic choices also served to remind the Athenians who they were in comparison to anyone else.

 Amazonomachy, Centauromachy, and Gigantomachy are a few of the main themes of the Parthenon’s mythological-based sculptural reliefs.
-(The Greek word for war is 'machia': hence, Amazon-war, Centaur-war, etc).
+(The Greek word for war is “machia”: hence, Amazon-war, Centaur-war, etc).
 These themes are not singular to Athens; but as popular mythology, were almost commonplace in Athens and the Parthenon.
 Research from various scholars suggests a connection between commonplace mythological figures in relation to Athenian nationalism.